Connect to the Internet via cellular/USB modem¶

 Taking the GL-X3000 (Spitz AX) as an example.
 It supports "Dual SIM, Single Standby", which means it can hold two SIM cards for internet access, but only one SIM card can be active at a time.
 Users can switch between the two SIM cards.

-We recommend turning off the router first, inserting your SIM card into the slot, and then turning it on again.
+We recommend powering off the router first, inserting your SIM card into the slot, and then powering the router back on.

 Auto Setup¶

-On the left side of web Admin Panel -> INTERNET -> Cellular section.
+Log in to the router's web Admin Panel, and navigate to INTERNET -> Cellular section.

 -